Learning from others

 The Eddleston Water Project, Tweed Forum

-- The Tweed Forum have produced a number of non-technical summaries on the implemetation of natural flood management methods.
-Further information on the flagship Eddleston Water Project can be accessed here
+- The Tweed Forum has produced a number of non-technical summaries on the implementation of natural flood management methods.
+Further information on the flagship Eddleston Water Project is available from the Tweed Forum, and the following film sets out the project to date.

 - Pickering Beck and Seven Catchments, Yorkshire: A catchment-scale investigation by Forest Research and others into the efficacy of NFM in Yorkshire, looking at measures such as bunds, moorland drainage blocking, and targeted planting.
 Individual measures have been quantifiably successful and there is anecdotal evidence to suggest that flooding has been at least partially prevented.